zebrunner/carina/docs/automation/api.md

    ]
 }
 ```
 As you see, this structure is quite flexible.
 If you need 2 taskTypes items, you need to declare at least task_name_2 or task_description_2 property.
-If you need 3 items in addition to that, you need to declare task_name_3 or task_description_3 property.
+If you need 3 items in addition to that, you need to declare a task_name_3 or task_description_3 property.
 Otherwise, the array will contain only 1 item.
 For instance, you need to build JSON which contains a taskTypes array.
 Then the template with placeholders will be the following:
 It's easy to extend such a structure.
 You just need to add items with similar placeholders increasing their index.